-MAID IN COURT FOR STABBING EMPLOYERS CHILD IN FACE WITH KNIFE - The Zambian Observer
+Maid In Court For Stabbing Employers Child In Face With Knife - The Zambian Observer

-A MAID of Chilenje Township is in court for allegedly stabbing her employer’s eight-year-old daughter in the face with a knife.
+A maid of Chilenje Township in Zambia is in court for allegedly stabbing her employer’s eight-year-old daughter in the face with a knife.

 Bathsheba Phiri, who is in her 20s, has been charged with assault on a child, an offence which attracts a minimum mandatory sentence of five years imprisonment, in line with the Children’s Code Act.